Bacteriophages & Hidradenitis suppurativa: Helping deal with the physical appearance of HS

 The discovery of bacteriophages dates back to 1896 by Ernest Hankin who studied the properties of the water from the River Ganges in India.
 It was believed that the Ganges had healing abilities and antibacterial properties, which led to the study of the water.
-After seeing that colonies of cholera bacteria which were found in the tap water, had died after he added water from Ganges, he decided to continue the study.
+After seeing that colonies of cholera bacteria which were found in the tap water, had died after he added water from the Ganges, he decided to continue the study.
 Ernest Hankin first decided to use boiled water from the Ganges and filtered water.

 This led to results showing that the filtered water persevered the antibacterial properties, unlike the boiled sample, which led him to eliminate heat as a factor that resulted in bactericidal properties.
 In 1917 by Felix d’Herelle, furthered the study and discovered the bacteriophages which were present and responsible for the healing abilities.
 Up to 40% of bacteria in the ocean are killed by bacteriophages every day.
 Bacteriophages were very popular in the 1920 ad 1930s and still are used in Georgia and Russia, as well as an institute in Germany.

 Bacteriophages: What are they and How do they function?

 Like other viruses, they need a host for survival.
-But unlike many viruses, their hosts are not our cells, but those of bacteria which are harmful to us.
-Their DNA makeup focuses on specific types of bacteria, or a family group of bacteria, and each bacteriophage focuses on just that bacteria or bacterium.
+But unlike many viruses, their hosts are not our cells, but those of bacteria that are harmful to us.
+Their DNA makeup focuses on specific types of bacteria or a family group of bacteria, and each bacteriophage focuses on just that bacteria or bacterium.
 Once they enter an environment, they seek out a specific bacterium.